SamMed05/c-cpp-notes/docs/cpp/Loops/do-while-loop.md

 The do-while loop is very similar to the while loop but with one important difference: whilst the while latter evaluates first and then executes the statements, using a condition specified at the beginning of the loop, the do-while loop evaluates after the first execution and the condition isn't specified until after its body.

-This means that the body of a do-while looop is always **executed at least once**, regardless of whether the condition is met.
+This means that the body of a do-while loop is always **executed at least once**, regardless of whether the condition is met.

 ![While loop flowchart](../assets/do-while-loop-flowchart.svg)
 <figcaption>Fig.1.
 Flowchart of the do-while loop.</figcaption>